• Home

 11. Carry just a few drops of toothpaste

 Instead of carrying the whole tube of toothpaste, just squeeze a few drops in a convenient plastic wrap to save on space.
 Remember we want you to pack everything you need no matter the size of your suitcase.
 You can also improvise and use a clean eye drops bottle instead for carrying your toothpaste.
 Always ensure you label it correctly to avoid confusion just in case you want to share with your friends or family.
+This is one of my favorite suitcase packing tips on this list!

 12. Use plastic wrap to prevent product spillage.